hyperledger-identus/prism-vdr-driver/prism-vdr-specification.md

 As the source of truth and order, the events are permanently recorded in the Cardano (mainnet) blockchain transaction metadata.
 Multiple events can be recorded in a single blockchain transaction.
 Events can be either independent or dependent.
 Forming a chain from previous events.
-Events can be considered valid or invalid, according to the validation algorithm for each category of events.
+Events can be considered valid or invalid according to the validation algorithm for each event category.
 Invalid events are ignored.
 Valid events can create a reference or a chain to update the state of a reference. (a `did:prism:...` or a storage entry is an example of references).
-The chain of events is intended to update the state of the reference, but doesn't necessarily need to update the state to be a valid event.
+The chain of events is intended to update the state of the reference, but it doesn't necessarily need to do so to be a valid event.

 There are several categories of events representing different entries in this VDR:
 - `SSI` - Self-Sovereign Identity of [**did:prism**](https://github.com/input-output-hk/prism-did-method-spec/blob/main/w3c-spec/PRISM-method.md).
 - IssueCredentialBatch - Legacy ATALA PRISM format (for credential revocation)
-- `Storage` - Stores a small amount of information (limited by Cardano metadata constraints), that represents mutable data.
+- `Storage` - Stores a small amount of information (limited by Cardano metadata constraints) that represents mutable data.
 - Future extensions — Any future extension MUST maintain **backward** and **forward** compatibility

 Events may depend on others (e.g., a Storage Entry must be linked to an SSI entry).